Blondig/Lero-on-Spark/README.md

 This related file is `./sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/plans/logical/statsEstimation/LogicalPlanStats.scala`.

-In this file, we count the number of tables in a plan tree, which helps target the group of sub-queries to vary the cardinality estimation.
+In this file, for the strategy based on sub-query grouping, we count the number of tables in a plan tree, which helps target the group of sub-queries to vary the cardinality estimation.
+For the strategy based on single sub-query, we collect encountered sub-queries with a `Seq` for the later iteration.
 Based on the swing factor $f$, we tune the caridinality in stats cache, which is used in CostBasedJoinReorder.

 ### JoinEstimation

 The related file is `./sql/catalyst/src/main/scala/org/apache/spark/sql/catalyst/plans/logical/statsEstimation/JoinEstimation.scala`, which should be revised accordingly so that only the caridnality of the specific sub-query is tuned.

+### SQLConf

+The file provides configures of Spark SQL is `.sql/catalyst/src/main/scala/org/apache/spark/sql/internal/SQLConf.scala`.
+To adopt Lero, we add variables such as `VARY_CARD_ENABLE` and `VARY_CARD_SINGLE_ENABLED` and functions such as `varyCardEnabled` and `varyCardSingleEnabled` to tune the cardinality of the sub-query.

 ## Building Spark